 The salaries of ICAS officers are paid according to the 7th pay commission recommendations.

-The below table provides the Indian Civil Accounts Service (ICAS) grade and salary
+The below table provides a general idea of Indian Civil Accounts Service (ICAS) grade and salary

 |Grade||Basic Pay Level|